sgorgun/book-store-catalog/README.md

     * The constructor with parameters must use the `ThrowExceptionIfAmountIsNotValid` and `ThrowExceptionIfCurrencyIsNotValid` methods to validate the constructor arguments.
     * To remove the code duplication, use the [constructor chaining approach](https://www.google.com/search?q=constructor+chaining+in+c%23).
 * Instance Methods
-    * The class must override [ToString](https://docs.microsoft.com/en-us/dotnet/api/system.object.tostring) method.
+    * The class must have [ToString](https://docs.microsoft.com/en-us/dotnet/api/system.object.tostring) method.
 The method must return the string with the values of the `amount` and `currency` fields - "1,234.56 EUR".

 ### NameIdentifier Class